prabhnosingh/prabhnosingh/README.md

 ## 🚀 What I'm Currently Working On

-- **🌐 Interning at BlackBerry** as a Software Developer, enhancing automated testing frameworks and reducing cost overheads.
+- **🌐 Interning at BlackBerry** as a Software Developer, building and debugging custom libraries for reducing cost overheads.
-- **⚙️ Developing** a project with a React.js front-end and a Python back-end.
+- **⚙️ Solving Problems** on hackerrank and leetcode.
-- **☁️ Exploring AWS cloud architecture**, working on automating CI/CD pipelines and improving cloud security.
+- **☁️ Exploring AWS cloud architecture**, completed 2 AWS certifications and working towards the third.

 ---